The Innovation Partnerships Project

 A holistic scoping exercise to investigate what has proven successful and unsuccessful in the recent past in regards to partnerships within the MSF innovation sphere and what lessons can be learnt from them.

-Based on the mapping and results of the existing case analysis, the outcomes will serve as a basis in the development of a toolbox to better equip MSFers when engaging in innovation partnership projects.
+Based on the mapping and results of the existing case analysis, we have developed a toolbox to better equip MSFers when engaging in innovation partnership projects.

 Louis Potter, Case Manager, MSF Sweden Innovation Unit